 This course is designed for advanced junior English students.
 The course is literature based and will contain all the elements of a high school College English III class, as well as the study of additional works; in addition, all study will proceed at an accelerated pace and on an advanced level.
 The Honors English III class will give consideration to preparing students for SATs, PSATs, ACTs.
 Students must demonstrate a high level of reading ability, possess excellent writing skills, and work effectively independently.
 The students and their parents are again reminded of the rigorous program expectations and of the necessity for the teacher to adhere rigidly to the curriculum established for the course.
+An Outside Class reading will involve a selected novel for analysis and Socratic discussion each marking period.
 Students choosing this class are expected to continue their honors studies during their senior year.
 Because of the intensity of the course, it will be "weighted" for the purpose of determining class rank, eligibility for National Honor Society, and consideration for scholarships.
 This course centers on the New Jersey Student Learning Standards for English Language Arts.